 “It’s about protecting our customers’ skin and spreading important skin health awareness through everything we do.”

 Since launching, the brand has donated a portion of each sale to the Melanoma Institute of Australia as well as multiple Indigenous foundations.
-Going forward, Naomi says they will continue to look for ways to further contribute sustainably to the fashion industry, fulfill their responsibility to heal Country and expand their brand internationally.
+Going forward, the duo are continuing to focus on ways they can further contribute sustainably to the fashion industry, fulfill their responsibility to heal Country and expand their brand internationally.

 “The next phase for Kamara is about capitalising on our U.S and Europe interest, progressing our influencer and collaboration partnerships, progressing our First Nations collaborations, and looking for more opportunities to work with and support our chosen charity organisations,” says Naomi.